 But as I am a Blogger and as I love the variety of the vegan cuisine I asked myself “What if I were to host a fantastic Christmas dinner?”
 For the vegans I would certainly not want to serve potatoes and gravy only.

-A vegan seitan roast has been on my to-cook-list for a while and now I can finally tick it off.
-I’ve had a pack of wheat gluten in my supply cabinet for a couple of weeks now, without really having an idea what too cook nor feeling curageous enough to even try.
+A vegan Christmas roast has been on my to-cook-list for a while and now I can finally tick it off.
+I’ve had a pack of wheat gluten in my supply cabinet for a couple of weeks now, without really having an idea what to cook nor feeling curageous enough to even try.

 I’m not kidding you, I’ve never prepared seitan before.
 This recipe succeeded at first try!
 So it’s definitely suitable for absolute beginners.

 As for the taste you cannot compare this vegan roast with proper meat but rather a stuffed meat loaf.
-The stuffing made from mushrooms makes it nice and juicy, the puff pastry crust makes it perfect.
+The stuffing made from mushrooms makes it nice and juicy, the puff pastry crust makes it perfectly crisp on the outside.